Continuing Conversations

 Unity Awards

 Not In Our Town Princeton’s Unity Awards recognize students for their efforts to advance racial justice, equity, literacy, and address white supremacy, in the Princeton schools and beyond.
-More than 100 people attended the June 6, 2022 online Unity Awards ceremony, the 24th year Not In Our Town Princeton (NIOT) has honored students for their racial justice work.
-Read the Town Topics story about this year’s ceremony here.
+More than 100 people attended the June 8, 2023 hybrid Unity Awards ceremony, the 25th year Not In Our Town Princeton (NIOT) has honored students for their racial justice work.
+Read the Town Topics story about last year’s ceremony here.

 • Young people have often been at the forefront of social change.